Hiking Mount Batur (1,717m) – The Appetizer to Trekking in Bali

 The Trek :

-First, you will get picked up from your location.
+First, you will get picked up at your location.
 Always try to get the earlier timings so you have more time to hike, get a nice spot at the summit and wait for sunrise!

 Estimated pick up timings :